napolitano/roundcube-plugin-kolab-2fa/README.md

 settings according to your desired setup.
 All options are described with inline comments directly in the sample file.

-!!
-Please be aware that 'sha1' is hardcoded at some places.
+:warning: Please be aware that 'sha1' is hardcoded at some places.
 Do not change hashing algorithm without review

 When using the LDAP storage together with a Kolab installation, you may want to save an additional LDAP lookup for authentication factors on every login, the LDAP driver